-- (A) No owner or operator of a gasoline loading installation or delivery vessel shall cause or permit the loading of gasoline into any delivery vessel from a loading installation unless the loading installation is equipped with a vapor recovery system or equivalent.
-This system or system equivalent shall be approved by the staff director and the delivery vessel shall be in compliance with section (6) of this rule. - (B) Loading shall be accomplished in a manner that the displaced vapors and air will be vented only to the vapor recovery system.
+- 4. This subsection shall not apply to petroleum storage tanks which- - A. Are used to store processed and/or treated petroleum or condensate when it is stored, processed and/or treated at a drilling and production installation prior to custody transfer; - B. Contain a petroleum liquid with a true vapor pressure less than 27.6 kilopascals (kPa) (4.0 psia) at ninety degrees Fahrenheit (90°F); - C. Are of welded construction, and equipped with a metallic-type shoe primary seal and have a shoe-mounted secondary seal or closure devices of demonstrated equivalence approved by the staff director; or - D. Are used to store waxy, heavy pour crude oil. - (B) Gasoline Loading. - 1.
+No owner or operator of a gasoline loading installation or delivery vessel shall cause or permit the loading of gasoline into any delivery vessel from a loading installation unless the loading installation is equipped with a vapor recovery system or equivalent.
+This system or system equivalent shall be approved by the staff director and the delivery vessel shall be in compliance with subsection (3)(D) of this rule. - 2.
+Loading shall be accomplished in a manner that the displaced vapors and air will be vented only to the vapor recovery system.
 Measures shall be taken to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected.
-The vapor disposal portion of the vapor recovery system shall consist of one (1) of the following: - 1.
-An adsorber system, condensation system, incinerator or equivalent vapor disposal system that processes the vapors and gases from the equipment being controlled and limits the discharge of VOC into the atmosphere to ten (10) milligrams of VOC vapor per liter of gasoline loaded: - 2.
-A vapor handling system that directs the vapor to a fuel gas system; or - 3.
-Other equipment of an efficiency equal to or greater than paragraph (4)(B)1. or 2. of this rule if approved by the staff director. - (C) Owners and operators of loading installations subject to this section shall maintain complete records documenting the number of delivery vessels loaded and their owners.
-The records shall be maintained for two (2) years and made available to the staff director upon request.
+The vapor disposal portion of the vapor recovery system shall consist of one (1) of the following: - A. An adsorber system, condensation system, incinerator or equivalent vapor disposal system that processes the vapors and gases from the equipment being controlled and limits the discharge of VOC into the atmosphere to ten (10) milligrams of VOC vapor per liter of gasoline loaded; - B. A vapor handling system that directs the vapor to a fuel gas system; or - C. Other equipment of an efficiency equal to or greater than subparagraph (3)(B)2.A. or B. of this rule if approved by the staff director. - Owners and operators of loading installations subject to this subsection shall maintain complete records documenting the number of delivery vessels loaded and their owners.